 - 6. Now you will reverse the sign of force sensor A (the cart on your left), since a push on it is negative (toward the left), as follows: Click the Experiment menu, then Set Up Sensors, then Lab Pro:1.
-Click the photo of the force sensor connected to CH1, and choose Reverse Direction.
-Click the × to close the window. - Use the two carts to explore various situations that correspond to the predictions you made about interaction forces.
+Click the photo of the force sensor connected to CH1 and choose Reverse Direction.
+Click the × to close the window. - 7.
+Use the two carts to explore various situations that correspond to the predictions you made about interaction forces.
 Your goal is to find out under what circumstances one cart exerts more force on the other.
-Try collisions (a) - (c) listed on the next page.
-Some additional info: - Be sure to zero the force sensors before each collision!
-Click the Zero button (next to the green Collect button) and check the box next to both force sensors.
+Try collisions (a) (c) listed on the next two pages, following these steps for each collision: - a.
+Zero the force sensors before each collision!
+Click the Zero button (next to the teal Collect button), check the box next to both force sensors and click OK.
 Try to get between 10 N and 20 N during impact; if your collision exceeds 20 N, try it again, but more gently.